dkartaschew/halimede/releng/net.sourceforge.dkartaschew.halimede.site/src/site/markdown/documentation.md

 ## Certificate Authority

-Halimede supports running one or Certificate Authorities at a time, using a wide variety of ciphers for X509 Certificate generation.
+Halimede supports running one or Certificate Authorities (CA) at a time, using a wide variety of ciphers for X509 Certificate generation.

 Most functions are made available via right-click context menu interface.